-H. An invitational meet must consist of no less than three (3) different schools, having no less than seven (7) competitors per school.
-All judges at a Tri- or Quad- meet must be T.H.S.P.A. certified.
-During the week of the last qualifying date for regional competition (beginning on the Monday prior to the last qualifying date), an invitational meet must consist of at least 7 different schools with at least 50 total lifters.
-Each school at the meet will be allowed a maximum of 11 lifters towards the 50 lifter minimum.
-All Tri and Quad meets must have prior approval from the Regional Director.
+H. An invitational meet must consist of no less than three (3) different schools, having no less than five (5) competitors per school.
+No dual meets are allowed.
+All judges at any Tri/Quad meet must be T.H.S.P.A. certified.
+Any meet held on the last qualifying date must have all certified judges for each of the platforms.
+All meets held throughout the year must have prior approval from the Regional Director for meet results to count towards the regional standings.